-Mark Shashoua, CEO of ITE Group, talks EN through the company’s interim results and proposed £300m acquisition of the Ascential Events portfolio – which includes Spring and Autumn Fair, Bett, CWIEME, Pure, Glee and BVE.
+Mark Shashoua (pictured), CEO of ITE Group, talks EN through the company’s interim results and proposed £300m acquisition of the Ascential Events portfolio – which includes Spring and Autumn Fair, Bett, CWIEME, Pure, Glee and BVE.

 On the interim results